Current lab members

 Ecology and Evolution, Stanford University

 I am interested in how biotic interactions in microbial communities affect adaption.
 I currently study a simple community that consists of yeast S.cerevisiae and alga C.reinhardtii.
 I observe how these two species are adapting to living with each other.

 I measure how the effects of mutations on fitness depend on the genetic background and on the environment in yeast Saccharomyces cerevisiae.

 I am interested in population genetics and quantitative biology.
 My research question is: How does the proteome allocation changes in bacterium E.coli as it adapts?

-Biology, University of California San Diego
+Ecology, Behavior and Evolution, University of California San Diego